voltbuilder/openssl-wasm/README.md

 * `test/run_tests.pl` and `util/perl/OpenSSL/Test.pm` - use absolute paths while testing due to current wasmer limitations
 * `test/drbgtest.c` - implement HAVE_FORK consistently (as in the rest of the code base) for this test.
 This should likely be submitted as a patch to openssl.
-* `crypto/rand/rand_unix.c` - This patch is the one I'm least sure of - WASI implements `getentropy`, but it seems the compiler flags aren't properly set.
+* `crypto/rand/rand_unix.c` - This patch is the one I'm least sure of.
+WASI implements `getentropy`, but it seems the compiler flags aren't properly set.
 I believe this could be fixed with a smaller patch, but I'm not sure how yet.

 ### Configuring the Build